%20copy.jpg)

 A short film by Ina Otzko and Stein Henningsen

-Nordover Art Centre, Longyearbyen
+Premiered at Nordover Art Centre, Longyearbyen August 14th, 2025

 What kind of sovereignty is possible in an age of satellites?